openwdl/wdl/SPEC.md

 Although a WDL workflow and the task(s) it calls may be defined completely within a single WDL document, splitting them across multiple documents can be beneficial for modularity and code reuse.
 Furthermore, complex workflows consisting of multiple subworkflows must be defined across multiple documents because each document is allowed at most one workflow.

 The `import` statement is the basis for modularity in WDL.
 A document may contain any number of `import` statements.
-Two import forms are supported:

-1. **Quoted URI imports.** A quoted string literal is treated as a URI (local path, `http://`, or `https://`).
-These imports behave as described below in [Import URIs](#import-uris), [Importing and Aliasing Structs](#importing-and-aliasing-structs), and [Importing and Aliasing Enums](#importing-and-aliasing-enums).
-Remote URL imports (`http://`, `https://`) are soft-deprecated starting in WDL 1.4 in favor of the symbolic import form below; compliant engines should emit a warning when encountering them.

-2. ✨ **Symbolic module imports.** An unquoted path refers to a module declared in the consuming module's `module.json`.
-Resolution is defined by the [WDL Module Specification](modules/SPEC.md).
-The symbolic import forms—including the `from` syntax for selective member imports—are described in [✨ Symbolic Import Forms](#-symbolic-import-forms) below.
+An import names a source and selects which of the source's items enter the importing document's scope.
+A source is either a quoted URI (see [Import URIs](#import-uris)) or ✨ an unquoted symbolic module path resolved through the consuming module's `module.json` per the [WDL Module Specification](modules/SPEC.md).
+The three available forms are described in [✨ Import Forms](#-import-forms).

-Because existing `import` statements require quotes, any unquoted `import` source is unambiguously a symbolic import; no new marker or keyword is required to distinguish the two.

-Each imported WDL document is assigned a unique namespace used to refer to its members.
-For quoted imports, the default namespace is the filename minus the `.wdl` extension, and it may be overridden with `as <identifier>`.
-The tasks and workflows imported through a namespace are accessible only through that namespace—see [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) for details.

 ```wdl
 import "http://example.com/lib/analysis_tasks" as analysis